LuGomes/docker-k8s/README.md

   - all dangling build cache
 ```

-- `docker logs container_id` to log information emitted from stopped containers, does not run the container!
+- To get logs ever emitted from a stopped container: `docker logs <container id>`.
+Note: it does not start the container back up!
-- `docker stop container_id` allows some time for shutdown and cleanup but 10s later it issues a kill command (preferable)
+- To stop a container: `docker stop <container id>`.
+Note: this allows some time for shutdown and cleanup but 10s later it issues a kill command if it has not stopped yet.
-- `docker kill container_id` shuts down the container immediately
+- To kill a container: `docker kill container id`.
+Note: shuts down the container immediately.
+- To execute an additional command inside a running container: `docker exec -it <container id> command`.
-- Example: `docker run redis` to startup a local redis server, then to run the redis-cli and have access to that container running the server (or put in other words run two programs inside the same container), we need to run `docker exec -it container_id redis-cli` (exec to execute a second command inside the same container, `-it` flag to send input text to the running container, -i to attach to STDIN of running program and -t to format output)
+Example: `docker run redis` to startup a local redis server in one shell, then to run the `redis-cli` and have access to the container running the server, we need to run `docker exec -it <container id> redis-cli` (`exec` to execute another command inside the same container, `-it` flag to send input to the container).
+Side note on IT flag: Every process we create in a Linux machine has three communication channels `STDIN`, `STDOUT` and `STDERR`.
+The `-it` flag combines: `-i` to attach terminal to `STDIN` channel of the process and `-t` to format the output.
-- `docker exec -it container_id sh` to drop into a shell inside the container
+- To be dropped into a shell inside a running container: `docker exec -it <container id> sh`.
+Note: `sh` is a **command processor** executed inside the container like zsh, bash...
-- `docker run -it busybox sh` to run and be dropped into a container shell
+- To create, run a container and get dropped into a shell: `docker run -it busybox sh`.
+The downside is that the default startup command is no longer executed.
+Frequently we will want to then start up the container, have it execute the startup command and then attach to it using `docker exec -it <container id> sh` command.

+Containers are isolated by default, they cannot communicate to each other unless we config them to.

+#### Building Custom Images Through Docker Server

 - **Dockerfile**: plain text file with configuration to define how our container should behave (programs it contains, what is does at startup).
 The Docker Client will hand it over to the Docker Server which will convert it to a usable image.